 Applying for a clinical attachment

 Every hospital will have its own application form which you need to complete when applying.
-It is important to bear in mind that these placements are usually competitive and so any extra information you can provide to the trust may boost your chances of being accepted.
+This requires you to input personal data which shows you are eligible to take on a UK clinical attachment.
+It is important to bear in mind that these placements are usually competitive and so any extra information you can provide to the trust during your application process may boost your chances of being accepted.

 Do I need to do a clinical attachment?